 Models

-Claude Opus 4.6 — top-tier capability for advanced reasoning, coding, debugging, and sustained agent tasks
+Claude Opus 4.7 — newest and most advanced model publicly available; flagship for top-tier reasoning, coding, debugging, and sustained agent tasks

 Claude Sonnet 4.6 — balanced flagship for most users, with strong performance across writing, coding, and long-context work